-- Quiz dates are listed on the course schedule and will be posted on your calendar in Blackboard as they become available. - Quizzes will cover lecture AND lab material. - Read instructions carefully before beginning each quiz. - Students will be given one attempt and a set amount of time to finish the quiz.
+- Quiz dates are listed on the course schedule and will be posted on your calendar in Blackboard as they become available. - Quizzes will cover lecture AND lab material.
+DO NOT use a cell phone to take quizzes. - Read instructions carefully before beginning each quiz. - Students will be given one attempt and a set amount of time to finish the quiz.
 Time limits are dependent upon the number of questions and the difficulty of the topics covered. - Always review your quizzes after they have been graded as I may leave feedback.
 This can be done by going to My Grades and clicking on the grade you received for that quiz. - Missed quizzes CANNOT be made up unless missed due to a reason that qualifies as an excused absence. - The lowest quiz grade (1) will be dropped at the end of the semester.